 - Chinese festivals & operas

 - talking about language studies

-- two types of aspects in Chinese
+- concept of modesty and privacy in Chinese culture

 Exam summary and skills weighting: